Articles

 Pricing

-• Free: $0 for up to 10 users.
+• Free: $0, free forever for up to 10 users.
 Includes core features and 2GB storage.
-Ideal for small teams or pilot projects.

 • Premium: $10.44/user/month (annual billing).
 Offers unlimited storage, 24/7 support for critical issues, and a 99.9% uptime SLA.

 • Enterprise: Custom pricing.
-Includes advanced security, multiple sites, and 24/7 support for all issues.
+Provides advanced security, multiple sites, and 24/7 support for all issues.

-Confluence uses a free/per-user pricing model that is highly competitive for SMBs.
+Confluence uses a per-user pricing model with a highly competitive entry point for SMBs.
 For a real estate agency with 50 employees, expect approximately $271/month for the Standard plan or $522/month for Premium (annual billing).
-A free tier is available for small teams.
+The free tier is suitable for small teams or pilot projects.

 Pros of Confluence:

-• Offers deep integration with Jira and the Atlassian ecosystem
+• Provides deep integration with Jira and Atlassian tools

 Cons of Confluence:

-• Lacks active training features such as quizzes, role-based assignments, and compliance tracking
+• Lacks active training features such as quizzes and compliance tracking

 • Can become unstructured or messy without strong governance